Experience Domains And Experience Slugs

 When configuring the domain, you may also include an SSL Key and SSL Certificate to secure requests to your experience endpoints.
 If the certificate was acquired through a non-standard issuer, you may optionally include an SSL Bundle containing the root and intermediate certificates.

 Securing the domain is optional, though we strongly recommend it.
-SSL certificates can be purchased at providers such as NameCheap; you can also get a free SSL from Let’s Encrypt.
+SSL certificates can be purchased at providers such as NameCheap; you can also get a free SSL from Let’s Encrypt and install it using our How-to Guide.

 After acquiring an SSL certificate, return to your experience domain and insert the Key and Certificate values, and optionally the Bundle.